jsallcock/pycis/README.md

 # pycis

-Analysis and modelling for the Coherence Imaging Spectroscopy (CIS) plasma diagnostic.
-[Docs are a work in progress](https://jsallcock.github.io/pycis/).
+Analysis and modelling tools for the Coherence Imaging Spectroscopy (CIS) plasma diagnostic technique.
+The core Mueller matrix model makes it simple to model arbitrary interferometer layouts observing scenes with arbitrary spectral and polarisation properties.

+[Docs are a work in progress](https://jsallcock.github.io/pycis/), and not currently live.
+See demo scripts for use examples or [contact me](https://twitter.com/JSAllcock) for a walkthrough.

 Authorship: